 Neck and Headstock

 All the precision craftsmanship you'd expect from a Gibson

-The 2008 Les Paul Standard debuts Gibson’s newest neck profile—an asymmetrical design that makes it one of the most comfortable and playable necks ever offered on any guitar.
-The new ergonomically-correct profile is tapered, and designed to be thicker on the bass side, and thinner on the treble side, closely outlining the natural form of the hand as it grips the neck.
-The 2008 Standard necks are machined in Gibson’s rough mill using wood shapers to make the initial cuts.
-Once the rosewood fingerboard gets glued on, the rest—including the final sanding—is done by hand.
+No guitar neck profiles are more distinguishable than the neck profiles employed on the Gibson models of today.
+The more traditional ’50s neck profile—found on the Les Paul Studio—is the thicker, rounder profile, emulating the neck shapes of the iconic 1958 and 1959 Les Paul Standards.
+The neck is machined in Gibson’s rough mill using wood shapers to make the initial cuts.
+But once the fingerboard gets glued on, the rest—including the final sanding—is done by hand.
 That means there are no two necks with the exact same dimensions.
 So while it still has the basic characteristics of its respective profile, each neck will be slightly different, with a distinct but traditional feel.

 A high end rosewood fingerboard, rich, warm and very hard wearing